watson-enlighten/MCW-Cloud-native-applications/Whiteboard design session/WDS trainer guide - Cloud Native Applications.md

 ## Checklist of preferred objection handling

-1. What is the simplest way to move to containers on Azure, while at the same time considering our scale and growth requirements?

-    The easiest way to move to containers on Azure is to deploy containers to the Linux variant of App Service.
-However this option does not provide a full-featured container orchestration platform with highly customizable load balancing, dynamic service discovery, and a holistic approach to container monitoring.

-    Azure Container Instances also provide a simple way to manage individual containers without management tooling.

-    Azure Kubernetes Service (AKS) provides a fully managed service with the full set of orchestration and management tools.
-This is the best possible choice for reduced management overhead while still having access to the features provided with orchestration platforms like Kubernetes.

-2. With so many platforms and tools for Docker and container orchestration, how should we choose an option for Azure?
+1. There are many ways to deploy Docker containers on Azure.
+How do those options compare and what are motivations for each?

 The best of all worlds is to go with a managed orchestration platform like AKS -- native to Azure.
 It reduces the cost and management overhead of the cluster, while still providing a solution that supports growth, scale, and native management tooling.

     With Kubernetes you will have additional features at your fingertips beyond the pure Docker approach including: